 - Custody of child under Muslim law: In Muslim Law, the natural custody of a child rests with the mother until the child reaches the age of seven, after which the father becomes the natural guardian.
 As the age of puberty coincides with the age of being a major, the age limit is set at seven.

-- Custody of child under Christian law: Following the separation of a Christian parent, a child’s custody rights are governed by Section 41 of the Divorce Act, 1869.
+- Custody of child under Christian law: Following the separation of a Christian parent, a child’s custody rights are governed by Section 41 of the Divorce Act, of 1869.
 As the parents must prove they are capable of rearing the child, the child’s welfare is vital.
 If the court is not satisfied with the parents’ abilities, it may deny custody.

 - Custody under Parsi law: The Guardians and Wards Act, 1890, governs custody rights.
 Multiple legal provisions are included in the Act to ensure the welfare of children.